FakeOut: Leveraging Out-of-domain Self-supervision for Multi-modal Video Deepfake Detection: Experiments

+\textbf{Cross-approach generalization.} This experiment aims to show the generalization ability of FakeOut when only one deepfake generation approach (e.g. reenactment) is seen during training.
+Then, we evaluate the model on an unseen deepfake generation approach (e.g. face-swapping).
+Results are shown in \Cref{tab:cross_manipulation_extreme}.
+This experiment is an expansion of the cross-manipulation task presented in \Cref{tab:cross-manipulation-evaluation} and was not reported by prior studies.
+It better measures a model's robustness to unseen deepfake generation techniques, and we encourage future studies to follow it.

-This experiment most closely simulates in-the-wild scenarios, in which we cannot expect the videos we are testing to come from the same distribution as the training set, both in terms of manipulation types, and other aspects such as lighting and photography style.
-To test this, we fine-tune our model on FF++ train-set, and measure performance on other datasets: FaceShifter, DeeperForensics, Celeb-DF-v2, and DFDC full test sets.
-We show the results of both training on FF++ original train-set, and the results of training on the enriched FF++ train set when relevant as described in \Cref{subsec:enrichment-process}.
-In addition, in order to compare to other methods, we also evaluate FakeOut on a filtered version of DFDC suggested by Haliassos~\etal~\cite{haliassos2021lips}.
+\textbf{Cross-dataset generalization.} This experiment most closely simulates in-the-wild scenarios, in which we cannot expect videos to come from the same distribution as the training set, both in terms of manipulation types, and other aspects such as lighting and photography style.
+To evaluate this, we fine-tune our model on the FF++ train-set, and measure performance on other audio-visual datasets: FaceShifter, DeeperForensics (enriched) and DFDC full test sets.
+We show the results of both training on FF++ original train-set, and the results of training on the enriched FF++ train set as described in \Cref{subsec:enrichment-process}.
+Also, in order to compare to other methods, we evaluate FakeOut on a filtered version of DFDC suggested by Haliassos~\etal~\cite{haliassos2021lips} as well.
 The subset consists of single-person videos without extreme light settings, poses or corruptions.
-In \Cref{tab:cross-dataset-evaluation} we show that FakeOut performs better or on-par with state-of-the-art methods on this task.
-For datasets with only video modality available even after the enrichment process (\Cref{tab:datasets-enrichment}), we train FakeOut using video modality only.
+Other audio-visual methods \cite{cheng2022voice, chugh2020not, zhou2021joint} that do not adhere to the cross-dataset generalization task settings were not included for comparison.
+In \Cref{tab:cross-dataset-evaluation} we show that FakeOut achieves state-of-the-art performance, surpassing other methods.

 When focusing on the most challenging dataset in the field, DFDC, FakeOut achieves state-of-the-art results on the filtered test-set.
 Importantly, the performance does not drop significantly when evaluating on the full test-set which includes many challenging scenarios that were dropped in previous studies so far.
+We address that achievement to the robustness of our model and our face-tracking pipeline.
 Full DFDC test-set performance in this task was not reported by other methods, therefore left blank.
+We believe that our face-tracking pipeline will be useful for evaluation of future methods on the full DFDC test-set.